DataDog/hiring-engineers/answers.md

 ### APM Services and Traces Dashboard

-Now that we have our **Flask** application running lets go to our [`APM Services`](https://app.datadoghq.eu/apm) and check if our [`Trace`](https://app.datadoghq.eu/apm/traces) is there and we are recieveing data from our vagrant host
+Now that we have our **Flask** application running lets go to our [APM Services](https://app.datadoghq.eu/apm) and check if our [Trace](https://app.datadoghq.eu/apm/traces) is there and we are recieveing data from our vagrant host

 ![trace](./images/trace.png)

-After clicking into the [`trace`](https://app.datadoghq.eu/apm/traces?from_ts=1592511405872&index=apm-search&live=true&query=env%3Avagrant&spanID=2293476844156930116&to_ts=1592512305872&trace=AQAAAXLJG2_E1-E8cQAAAABBWExKRzREMWZzZ200SS90Sk9WUw&traceID=5935516991774517350) we can see that our vagrant host is sending us data via our flask application.
+After clicking into the [trace](https://app.datadoghq.eu/apm/traces?from_ts=1592511405872&index=apm-search&live=true&query=env%3Avagrant&spanID=2293476844156930116&to_ts=1592512305872&trace=AQAAAXLJG2_E1-E8cQAAAABBWExKRzREMWZzZ200SS90Sk9WUw&traceID=5935516991774517350) we can see that our vagrant host is sending us data via our flask application.

 ### Infrastructure metrics Dashboard

-Now that we have our metrics we still need to add the to our [`Infrastructure metrics dashboard`](https://app.datadoghq.eu/dashboard/num-spd-xd9/infrastructure-metrics-and-apm-metrics) by creating a new timeboard (Dashboard -> New Dashboard -> Timeboard).
+Now that we have our metrics we still need to add the to our [Infrastructure metrics dashboard](https://app.datadoghq.eu/dashboard/num-spd-xd9/infrastructure-metrics-and-apm-metrics) by creating a new timeboard (Dashboard -> New Dashboard -> Timeboard).
 Here we can create some new graphs using our flask trace.

 ![infra_dashboard](./images/infra_dashboard.png)

-In Datadog we have two types of main visualisation [`Service`](https://docs.datadoghq.com/tracing/visualization/#services) and [`Resources`](https://docs.datadoghq.com/tracing/visualization/#resources):
+In Datadog we have two types of main visualisation [Service](https://docs.datadoghq.com/tracing/visualization/#services) and [Resources](https://docs.datadoghq.com/tracing/visualization/#resources):

 - Service: A Service is a process providing access to an underlying resource Eg: Flask app, Apache, Ngnixn, Mysql etc.
 - Resource: A Resource is a function that would run on a Service Eg: Web request, SQL query etc.